Nradionenko/DQE_Python_Homework/Classes_Homework_5/README.md

 - if json is not valid or any file errors occur, user is asked to provide path to another json (until user provides proper file)
 - json is parsed, values normalized, data formatted and then written to target file
 - source file is removed (unless default)

+Homework9: XML.
+Run fromxml.py + pass xml path in cmd OR main.py and select "Write from xml" on the first step Key methods inherited from FromJson, basic logic is the same